 For details on multiple learner course purchases click here

 You may begin training straightaway.
 Following payment you will receive 90 days access to the course materials.
-You will be logged into your course straightaway, and login details will instantly be sent to your email address.
+You will be logged into your course straightaway and login details will also be sent instantly to your email address.

-Course access is 24/7.
-Indeed you may contact us by email 24 hours a day.
+Course access is available 24/7 and for 365 days a year.
+Support services are available via telephone and email, and indeed you may contact us by email 24 hours a day.
 The system will save your course progress automatically, therefore allowing you to leave and return to the course whenever you wish.

 THE FINAL TEST.

-The online final exam has a pass mark of 80%.
-It consists of 30 multiple choice questions.
+The online final exam consists of 30 multiple choice questions and has a pass mark of 80%.
 The final exam can be accessed straightaway after all of the course units have been completed.
 It does not have a time limit.
-Course units cannot be accessed during the final exam.
-As a result the integrity of the exam is maintained.
+During the final exam, course units cannot be accessed and therefore the exam integrity is maintained.